 Understanding your liability for fraudulent credit card charges

-Some more good news: If your credit card number is stolen, but not the card itself, you aren’t liable for unauthorized use.What to do if you spot an unauthorized credit inquiry
+Some more good news: If your credit card number is stolen, but not the card itself, you’ll have zero liability for unauthorized use.What to do if you spot an unauthorized credit inquiry

 Skip storing card numbers on your online retail accounts.
-Not only will it help you keep your credit card information more secure, but it’s also a smart budgeting strategy because you can’t purchase with just the touch of a “Buy” button.
+Not only will it help you protect yourself against credit card fraud, but it’s also a smart budgeting strategy because you can’t purchase with just the touch of a “Buy” button.

 “It makes you think about your purchases,” Velasquez says.

 Another key aspect of online credit card security is your card’s CVV (card verification value) number.

 CVV numbers help limit fraud, and most online merchants require you to enter one along with your card number and expiration date.

 But not all merchants use them.
 You may be risking your own security by shopping with a merchant that doesn’t ask for your card’s CVV number if that merchant stores your credit card information.

 If your phone is your wallet, treat it like one